Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/how-to-guides/how-to-use-the-northridge-populated-template.md

 When the process successfully completes, you should see something similar to above.

-## How To: Manually Update Sandbox with an Alternative Sample Database
+## Appendix: Manually Update Sandbox with an Alternative Sample Database

 While integrating the alternative dataset as a populated template as described above is required for building alternative sample dataset into CI/CD and